turingschool/curriculum/source/projects/arduino/introducing_arduino.markdown

 ### Prepare environment

-To be command this light,
-we'll need to write a program that interacts with the Arduino.
+To be in command of this light, we'll need to write a program that interacts with the Arduino.
 We'll need some software that can talk to it.
 And we'll write some files to tell it what to do.